keltoumboukra/SamplePoolingForNGS/WorkingDocument.md

 2. Calculate weights for all samples: weight(i) = c(max)/c(i)
 3. Sum all the weights: Σ(i=1,i=n) weight(i)
 4. Calculate weight_normalised for all samples: weight_norm(i)=weight(i)/Σ(i=1,i=n) weight(i)
 5. QC: sum of the weights normalised = 1
 6. Calculate volume to pipette for each sample based on weight_norm and final volume desired: vol_in_pool(i)=weight_norm(i)*v(f)
 7. Edge case 1: sample has too high concentration ≡ vol_in_pool(i) < min_pipetting_capacity → remove sample from pool ≡ drop from output file + log issue in report file
 8. Edge case 2: sample has too low concentration ≡ vol_in_pool(i) > vol_available_in_well → remove sample from pool ≡ drop from output file + log issue in report file

 To Do's:
-- Refine input file: Automatically r emove standards from the input file, remove empty wells
 - Add parrameter to select which robot to use and assign pipetting range from it
-- Refine input file to remove outliers etc... + create a report file
 - Requirements file
 - Install in foundry office
 - Create GUI
 - Improve Clariostar template with features like automated outlier removal
+- remove some decimals from the number in reports etc...

 Workflow: